79jke/taub/README.md

-Starting my MSc, I have no idea who sits in the same office with me.
+Starting my MSc, I had no idea who sits in the same office with me.
-Maybe this little script can help.
+This little script helped.